An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Proof of Theorem

-and geometrically its determinant is the square of the volume of the parallelepiped formed by the vectors $u_i$.
-If the $u_i$ can be completed with $u_{k+1},\dots,u_n \in \R^n$ to a basis of $\R^n$, and $v_1,v_2,\dots,v_n \in \R^n$ are such that they form a pair of biorthonormal bases, then we have
+and its determinant can be geometrically interpreted as the square of the volume of the parallelepiped formed by the vectors $u_i$.
+If the $u_i$ can be completed with $u_{k+1},\dots,u_n\in\R^n$ to a basis of $\R^n$, and $v_1,v_2,\dots,v_n \in \R^n$ are such that they form a pair of biorthonormal bases, then we have

 (see \cite[\S 66.2, pag.
 66-6]{hogben2007handbook}).
 Since $G(u_1,\dots,u_k)$ is a minor of $G(u_1,u_2,\dots,u_n)$ and its complementary cofactor is $G(v_{k+1},\dots,v_{n})$, if the $u_1,\dots,u_n$ form a parallelepiped of volume $1$ (and consequently $G(u_1,\dots,u_n)$ has determinant $1$) we have that